Published on

 Calcium hypochlorite should also be avoided.

-Chlorine is highly effective in keeping hot tub water clean.
+Chlorine is highly effective in sanitizing hot tub water.
 It eliminates contaminants relatively fast but dissipates quickly.
 This means you have to reapply it more frequently.

 This table illustrates how long it takes for chlorine to kill hot tub pathogens.